fdcoder81/trivia-react/README.md

 ## Built with React

-A simple Trivia, built using React.
+A simple Trivia game quiz, built using React.
 Fetching data from ( https://opentdb.com )